milena-t/ReVis/README.md

 # Transcript Surroundings mode

 Creates count tables of repeat presence per base in the transcript surroundings and then plots them.
-The tables can be generated based on orthofinder and CAFE output directly (`--compute_tables_from_OG`) or from lists of transcript IDs (`--compute_tables_from_list`)
+The tables can be generated based on orthofinder and CAFE output directly (`--compute_tables_from_OG`) or from lists of transcript IDs (`--compute_tables_from_list`).
+Also plots individual polynomial regressions for each repeat class with 95% confidence interval, data here can be smoothed with `--polreg_win_smooth` in either overlapping or nonoverlapping windows.

 ## Quick start
 !! existing tables of the same name from previous runs will be overwritten